nios-students/docs/wiki/Full ODE Information.md

 - Exam slots fill fast—select your centre quickly, or you might have to travel far.

-- Only one a day!
+- You give one subject exam a day, not 2!
 -
-- You can give a reexam for the same subject too, but only once a month!
+- You can give a reexam for the same subject too, but only once a month (means one in aug, then in sept) !

+- - If you give more exams for the same subject more than once, then only the best score out of all will be counted!

 - You will get your results within 45 to 55 days after giving your last exam.

 ---